Content Creation with Spillovers: An Incentive Design Approach: Model

 Assumption~\ref{increment plus} suggests that every other player's effort weakly increases the marginal quality of player $i$'s own effort.
-This assumption is motivated by a large body of economics literature \cite{cohen1989innovation, griliches1991search, aghion2015knowledge}.
+This assumption is motivated by a large body of economics literature \cite{cohen1989innovation, repec:nbr:nberch:8349, aghion2015knowledge}.
 To demonstrate that this abstract assumption captures the specific dynamics of the GenAI ecosystem, we present two concrete examples of quality formation: one based on empirical scaling laws, and one based on graph-based spillovers.

-\begin{example} [Scaling Laws Spillovers] Our first example is inspired by scaling laws for LLMS.
-As demonstrated by a body of literature~\cite{sun2017revisiting, hestness2017deep, Rosenfeld2020a, scalinglaws}, the test loss of an LLM decreases with the training data volume $D$, and is well approximated by $ L(D)=\left(\nicefrac{D_c}{D}\right)^{\alpha}$, where $\alpha \approx 0.095$, and $D_c>0$ is a scaling constant \cite{scalinglaws}.
-LLM performance is therefore $ P(D)=1-L(D)=1-\left(\nicefrac{D_c}{D}\right)^{\alpha} $.
-We interpret creators' effort as data generation, where the total effective dataset is $ D=\sum_{j=1}^N x_j + d $ and $d>\alpha$ representing the amount of pre-existing training data available to the LLM before any creator contributes (a mild assumption, as modern LLMs are trained on vast datasets).
+\begin{example} [Scaling Laws Spillovers] Our first example is inspired by Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval}, where new content is generated using other content as input.
+The quality of content generated under RAG, and how it scales with the size of the input data, is the subject of a recent body of work on scaling laws for RAG~\cite{yue2025inference, shao2024scaling}.
+As these works are empirical in nature and do not commit to a closed-form expression, we adopt the functional form proposed by \citet{scalinglaws}, the canonical paper of scaling laws for LLMs, in line with the broader literature~\cite{sun2017revisiting, hestness2017deep, Rosenfeld2020a}.
+Under this form, the loss decreases with the data volume $D$ and is well approximated by the function $ L(D)=\left(\nicefrac{D_c}{D}\right)^{\alpha}$, where $\alpha \approx 0.095$ and $D_c>0$ is a scaling constant.
+Performance is therefore $ P(D)=1-L(D)=1-\left(\nicefrac{D_c}{D}\right)^{\alpha}. $ We interpret creators' effort as content contributed to the input data available to the GenAI system, where the total effective input is $ D=\sum_{j=1}^N x_j + d, $ and $d>\alpha$ represents the amount of pre-existing content already available (a mild assumption, as modern LLMs and RAG systems operate over vast corpora).
 The constant $D_c$ can be rescaled to match the normalization of $\mathbf{x}$ in our model.
-Using this performance function, we define each player's quality as
+Using this performance function, we define each player's quality as { \thinmuskip=1mu \medmuskip=1mu plus 1mu minus 1mu \thickmuskip=1mu plus 1mu

-for some $a,b\ge0$. \end{example}
+} for some $a,b\ge 0$. \end{example}